codeturtle00/bird-strike-data-visualization/README.md

 - FrontEnd (Charts, visualizations) - Jacky
 - App deployment, Backend, Docker - Henning

-Everyone is going to write test for their own thing.
+Everyone is responsible for writing tests for their own features, and will be called out in PRs.

 Management responsibilities:

 - Plan and develop the project idea
-- Lead the team discussion, talk to proffessor
+- Lead the team discussion, talk to professor
-- Monitor project Progress and set deadlines, take notes
+- Monitor project progress and set deadlines, take notes

 We expect to rotate the above management roles every two weeks.
 Our meeting agendas will contain role assignments.